 - Low-carbon energy and eco-cycle system analysis and assessment

 - Emerging Technologies for Next Generation Electric Power Systems

 - International Symposium on Creation of Life Innovation Materials for Interdisciplinary and International Researcher Development Satellite (iLIM-s)

 CALL FOR PAPERS

 Research fields ranging from materials to system technologies will be of interest in the conference.
 Scientists and engineers from any discipline, who are engaged in research, development and technology areas related to such research fields, are invited to contribute papers.
 All submitted papers will be presented for the publication and presentation in oral or poster sessions.
-Younger scientists and students are particularly welcome to ICMaSS2017.
+Younger scientists and students are particularly welcome to ICMaSS2019.
 Best presentation prizes will be awarded to outstanding authors of poster sessions.

-Those who intend to contribute papers are requested to submit an abstract of not more than 200 words through the web.
+Those who intend to contribute papers are requested to submit a short abstract of not more than 200 words through the web.
 After acceptance of the abstract, the authors should submit the extended abstract.
 The length of the extended abstract should fit on one A4 page including all references, tables and figures.

 The CALL FOR PAPERS is ready for download in PDF file.